-An Open Letter To Dave Ramsey: Why Debt Management Works
+An Open Letter To Dave Ramsey About Debt Management

 Sorry, Dave Ramsey, But You’re Wrong When It Comes to Debt Management

-Take a look at some of Dave’s claims and see just how factual they are:
+Let’s actually break down some of Dave’s claims to see just how “factual” they are.

 [With a Debt Management Program] You may get out of debt … but only with your credit trashed.